TobiasBales/PlayuavOSDConfigurator/README.md

 ![build status](https://circleci.com/gh/TobiasBales/PlayuavOSDConfigurator.png?circle-token=48fc88939139fd5c29f96cfe25e14c412c2dd244&style=shield)

-The windows and os x builds are currently done by hand and will most likely be a bit older, linux is the successful build of the master branch
+The windows build is currently done by hand and will most likely be a bit older, linux and os x are the last successful build of the master branch.

 The current hex for the osd can be found the readme of the [repository](https://github.com/TobiasBales/PlayuavOSD) it includes everything that is currently in the master branch.